 Sarah joined Evergreen in 2009 as Manager, Capital Campaign for Evergreen Brick Works and was promoted to Director of Development in 2012.
 In 2013, Sarah became Evergreen’s first ever Chief Development Officer in recognition of her broad leadership role in Evergreen’s capital and operating sponsorship and charitable fundraising programs.
 Her 12 years fundraising experience includes past positions at WWF-Canada, Mount Sinai Hospital Foundation, and as a former board member of the Planet in Focus International Environmental Film and Video Festival.

 Sarah holds an LLB from the University of Alberta and an Honours BA in Anthropology from the University of Western Ontario.
-She lives in Toronto with her husband and young son.
+She lives in Toronto with her husband and two young children.